10 New Uses for Tin Cans

 Half the time I forget what I've planted by the time it comes up and then I get to squint, wondering if it's kale or bok choy before it finally resolves itself.
 I won't have this problem any more with my tin can plant markers!

 Finally, a note on that whole goat thing: you know the rumors about how goats will eat just about anything, including tin cans?
-Well...actually, goats, like other ruminants, have pretty fragile stomachs, and they need a balanced, healthy diet.
-Goats who chew on non-food items like tin cans may be looking for nutrition, and they should be evaluated by a vet or goat nutritionist.
+Well...actually, goats, like other ruminants, have pretty sensitive stomachs, and they need a balanced, healthy diet.
+Goats who chew on non-food items like tin cans could be looking for nutrients they're lacking, and they should be evaluated by a vet or goat nutritionist.
 They may also be bored and looking for playthings, but there are far more appropriate goat toys out there!

 Katie Marks writes for Networx.com.